anwarhakim31/LosBlancos/README.md

 -Sonner : For toast notification

--socket.io : For real time dashboard
+-socket.io : For real-time data transmission.

 -lucide: icon

 _Backend_

--express: For creating the server

 -mongoose: For interacting with MongoDB